 May 4, 2022 – Application deadline for Class Council

 August 12, 2022 – Freshman Lock-In & New Parent Orientation

 CB is the place to be an artist.
 Media, visual and performing arts are essential components of a well-rounded CB education.
 More than half of the student body participates in the arts.
 Students can take classes in choir, band, KBFT (student-run television station), The Talon (online newspaper), theatre and visual arts.
 Theatre productions, Open Mic nights and student-led choirs, De La Femme and De La Dudes, are open to all students.
 Find more information about our media, visual and performing arts programs here.

-- If your student is interested in playing a sport or joining the athletic training program next year, please complete and submit the Athletic Interest Form.
+If your student is interested in playing a sport next year, please complete and submit the Athletic Interest Form.
 You will then be contacted by coaches and program directors with more information about tryouts and meetings.
-Please note: application deadlines for the cheerleading and athletic training programs are in Spring 2019.
-Please contact Gloria Barela, athletics administrative assistant, with questions or concerns.
+Please note: Application deadlines for cheerleading are in Spring 2022.

 FinalForms Medical System Registration